 "Mine closure requires integrated engineering, because both physical and chemical stability must be reviewed."

-Can you give us examples of some of the technical study work SRK has been doing in the last year?
+Can you provide examples of some of the scoping and engineering studies SRK has been involved in?

 Our global experience gives expert, integrated solutions on every phase of a mining project.
 We have been involved from the scoping studies and conceptual engineering stages, to detailed engineering for world-class underground (UG) projects and operations globally.
 Some of the most emblematic projects are Anglo’s Los Bronces project in Chile, Finsch (South Africa), Resolution & Bigham Canyon UG (USA), Alpala (Ecuador) and Oyu Tolgoi (Mongolia).

 At Los Bronces we have been working for over 12 years, from the construction of the exploration tunnel with TBM, to generating the basic engineering and the basis for the tender and construction, and, during the development of the underground project, from profile engineering down to the pre-feasibility stages.

 What are your views on the issue of water scarcity in Chile and how it pertains to mining?